calypsonet/cna-tool-card-analyzer-app/README.md

 ## Introduction

-This Git repository contains several tools to facilitate interaction with Calypso cards and analyze their file structure.
-The tools in this repository are developed and maintained by Calypso Networks Association.
+This Git repository contains a set of tools for facilitating interaction with Calypso cards and analyzing their file structure.
+The tools are developed and maintained by the [Calypso Networks Association](https://calypsonet.org).

-This document provides a detailed description of each tool, including their features, usage, dependencies, license, and copyright information.
+This document provides a detailed description of the tools, including their features, usage, dependencies, license, and copyright information.
+Although there are two separate executables, they offer closely related and interconnected functionalities for working with Calypso cards.

 ---